nealde/dash-flask-application/application/pages/p2d.md

 This equation describes the way that lithium ions diffuse once inside the particles.
 This is a partial differential equation - the left hand side is the derivative with respect to time, and the right hand side is the derivative with respect to space.
 This particular formulation captures the spherical nature of the particles.

-The For this set of equations, which exist in both the positive and negative particle, we need one initial condition for time and two boundary conditions for space.
+For this set of equations, which exist in both the positive and negative particle, we need one initial condition for time and two boundary conditions for space.
 The initial condition is the initial concentration at all r:
 $$c_s[0,r] = c_{s, initial}$$

 The boundary conditions are Radial Symmetry at the center and the ions either enter or leave the surface based on the current: